8543829222/tic_tac_toe/README.md

 # tic_tac_toe Game
-It is a game with python with tkinter .it is good project  for beginer.
+It is a game with python with tkinter .it is good project  for beginer to make your python easy  project